Amber Portwood: ‘Teen Mom’ Star Gets Time With Leah, Fans Criticize Matt Baier

 Of course, several people have stepped forward to share information about Matt and not in a positive way.
 After learning that he had several children, Portwood was shocked.
 And his children started speaking out, calling him a deadbeat dad.
 Some people want her to dump him, so she can keep moving forward with her own daughter Leah.

 “You’ve grown up to be such a great loving Momma!
 I’m so darn proud of you!!
 Keep up the awesome work!
-God bless y’all,” one person revealed to Amber Portwood after she shared the picture with Leah, while another person added, “Leah loves you always know a child who follows mommy’s ways is in love your her idol “mommy”.”
+God bless y’all,” one person revealed to Amber Portwood after she shared the picture with Leah, while another person added, “Leah loves you always know a child who follows mommy’s ways is in love your her idol ‘mommy’.”

 What do you think of Amber Portwood’s decision to spend more time with her daughter?
 Do you think it is awesome that Gary is finally letting Portwood see her daughter more?